 - Use the remainder of the plaster mix to evenly cover up the paper tape and remove any square edges formed by the tape.

 - Scrape any high edges of the dried plaster with a spatula and apply a top finishing plaster coat to the join.
 The finishing plaster is very smooth and soft and usually takes some time to dry up; thus, it gives you plenty of time to work with it.

 - When applying the top finish coat, cover the first plaster mix evenly and spread the final coat past any edges.
 By now, the coat has dried completely and is ready for light sanding using sand paddles with paper or sanding blocks.
 Slowly run your hands over the join and if you feel any unevenness or roughness, apply some more finish coat to the uneven areas and sand accordingly.
 After completion, now you are ready to paint the undercoat and the two topcoats.

 Get Professional Ceiling Cracks Repair

 When cracks begin to reappear after a plaster ceiling repair, it becomes a concerning situation that requires immediate inspection.
 This could be a sign of structural damage or water damage to the plaster ceiling, usually caused by a leak in the roof.
 It would be best to seek help from a professional ceiling repair to investigate the issue and provide an amicable solution.
 If they find any possible structural damages or ceiling cracks, they will find the best way to fill cracks in the ceiling and solve any structural damage issues.

-At All Ceiling Repairs, we are highly skilled professionals involved in offering sagging ceiling repair, wall repair, gyprock ceiling repairs Perth, repairing hairline cracks in plaster ceiling and ceiling crack repair.
-Contact our friendly and reputable team on 0414213006 to get high-quality, fast, cost-effective ceiling services.
+At All Ceiling Repairs, we are highly skilled professionals involved in offering sagging ceiling repair, wall repair, gyprock ceiling repairs Perth, repairing hairline cracks in plaster ceilings and ceiling crack repair.
+Contact our friendly and reputable team on 0402153061 to get high-quality, fast, cost-effective ceiling services.